SultanAlshehhi/ML_py-Group-Project/presentation_script.md

 **[SLIDE: Dengue fever problem overview]**

 Dengue fever is a mosquito-borne illness that poses a serious threat to public health in tropical and subtropical regions worldwide.
-Every year, dengue affects millions of people, with outbreaks causing significant strain on healthcare systems and economic losses in affected communities. **✓ Describe the problem you want to solve using data science techniques**
+Every year, dengue affects millions of people, with outbreaks causing significant strain on healthcare systems and economic losses in affected communities. **✓ Describe the problem you want to solve using data science techniques (4 points)**

 **[SLIDE: Why prediction matters]**